S-Retr0/learning-git/README.md

 ```

 ### Undoing a Commit
-If you’ve already committed your changes and then realized you made a mistake, there’s a way to undo the commit.
-To do this we use the `reset` command again:
+If you’ve already committed your changes and then realized you made a mistake, there are two ways to undo the commit:
+* `git reset`
+* `git revert`
+The difference is that `reset` command changes the history of the project, while `revert` undoes the changes made by the faulty commit by creating a new commit that reverses the changes.

+##### Let's see first the `reset` command.
 ```
 $ git reset --soft HEAD~1
 ```